'I'm not sure where

 Thanks so much to the editors of Aurum Journal.

 The really attractive and unusual journal Wild Roof accepted 'Robot' - (it's in Issue 14 Nay 2022) - one of those odd poems which float into your mind from nowhere and insist on being written down although they apparently have no connection with anything else you're writing!

 Photo: Cover of Issue 14 of Wild Roof Journal.

 Bindweed Magazine published two poems, 'Hooray' and 'So many Winter poems', the second of which was one of a handful written in response to the turbulent times of lockdown and pandemic.
 Thanks so much to Bindweed's Editors, Leilanie Stewart and Joseph Robert.

-I am so grateful to E. P. Jenkins, Editor of Coven, for taking these poems; it is not easy to find magazines that take poetic/art work with unusual or experimental layouts ie visual poetry and Coven is also unusual in its emphasis on accepting poems that stray away from the conventionally fashionable subjects, such as myth, witchcraft ... edgy, borderline things.
+I am so grateful to E. P. Jenkins, Editor of Coven, for taking these poems; it is not easy to find magazines that take poetic/art work with experimental layouts ie visual poetry and Coven is also unusual in its emphasis on accepting poems that stray away from the conventionally fashionable subjects, such as myth, witchcraft ... edgy, borderline things.

 Thanks so much to Anatoly Kudryavitsky and other editors/judges of James Tate International Poetry Prize 2021.

 Sue James' LitWorld2 is such an unusual and unique webzine. photo/flash journal, alternatively called Pic Pocket a Poem/Snap Up a Flash.
 Sarah's accompanying photos are always absolutely in tune with the lyrics.

 I was thrilled to have another cluster of short nature journal poems accepted by her.
 These are 'Edgelands', 'Wood Pigeon' and 'We Speak of Early Sun'.